vRealize Network Insight Cloud classifies intents as either system-defined or user-defined.

 Periodically, vRealize Network Insight Cloud will verify whether each intent is met in your network.
 If the system determines that the intent’s specified conditions are true at that time, it marks the intent status as Pass.
 If the intent’s specified conditions are not true, the system raises an alert corresponding to this problem and marks the intent status as Fail.
 If the alerts associated with an intent are closed or archived, then the intent status becomes Pass

-You can access the Intents page from the main left navigation bar.
+You can access the Intents page from the left navigation pane.
 You can view the count of all intents and also count of each individual type on this page.
 You can click on each count to filter and view the details of specific type of intents.

 - Device Health